gndaniela/spotipy_analysis/README.md

 Optional module to change script and create a predictive song's mood model, with moods of your choice.

-Default model was created using RandomForestClassifier, and trained with four main moods: "Sad", "Happy", "Calm" and "Energetic".
+Default model was created using RandomForestClassifier, and trained with four main moods: "Sad", "Happy", "Calm" and "Energetic" _(Accuracy: 67%)_.

 The tracks for those moods come from Spotify's own moods' playlists.